 Climate scenarios A description of possible future climate change pathways.
 Climate scenarios are used to assess the potential impact of climate change on businesses and other organisations.
-Implied Temperature Rise (ITR) Net zero The amount of global warming that is implied by an organisation's total carbon emissions.
+Temperature Rise (ITR)organisation's total carbon emissions.
+In temperature rise is calculated by plotting organisation's total carbon emissions an against a carbon budget (typically a glob budget broken down into sector-region a The global carbon budget is the amount emissions that can be emitted without ex a certain temperature target.Net zeroNet zero refers to a state in which emiss going into the atmosphere are matched GHG emissions out of the atmosphere, o period.
+The 'net' in net zero is important be difficult to reduce all emissions to zer The amount of global warming that is implied by an organisation's total carbon emissions.
 Implied temperature rise is calculated by plotting an organisation's total carbon emissions and trajectory against a carbon budget (typically a global carbon budget broken down into sector-region allocations).
 The global carbon budget is the amount of carbon emissions that can be emitted without exceeding a certain temperature target.
-Net zero refers to a state in which emissions of GHG going into the atmosphere are matched by removal of GHG emissions out of the atmosphere, over a specified period.
-The 'net' in net zero is important because it will be difficult to reduce all emissions to zero on the required timescale.
-As well as deep and widespread cuts in emissions, there will likely be a need to scale up GHG removals.
 Disorderly Refers to a chaotic and poorly managed transition to a lower-carbon economy, characterised by significant economic disruption and financial market instability.
 Enterprise Value Including Cash (EVIC) The total value of a company including its cash, all equity ownership and debt.
-Financed emissions The emissions attributed to financing activities; for TrinityBridge financed emissions is the proportion of investee emissions for which TrinityBridge are responsible based on the number of shares or bonds held in the company or issuer.
-Greenhouse Gas (GHG) Emissions Greenhouse gases are gases in the atmosphere that trap heat from the sun, causing the Earth's temperature to rise.
+Net zero refers to a state in which emissions of GHG going into the atmosphere are matched by removal of Financed emissions The emissions attributed to financing activities; for TrinityBridge financed emissions is the proportion of investee emissions for which TrinityBridge are responsible based on the number of shares or bonds held in the company or issuer.
+GHG emissions out of the atmosphere, over a specific period.
+The 'net' in net zero is important because it will be difficult to reduce all emissions to zero on the required timescale.
+As well as deep and widespread cuts in emissions, there will likely be a need to scale u GHG removals.
+Gas (GHG) trap Emissions to ris carb (N20 (PF0 triflu their Greenhouse gases are gases in the atmosphere that trap heat from the sun, causing the Earth's temperature to rise.
 The most common greenhouse gases are carbon dioxide (CO2), methane (CH4), nitrous oxide (N2O), hydrofluorocarbons (HFCs), perfluorocarbons (PFCs), sulphur hexafluoride (SF6), and nitrogen trifluoride (NF3).
 These will all usually be converted into their carbon dioxide equivalent (CO2e) to allow comparison between the different gases.
 Weighted Average Carbon Intensity (WACI) WACI measures a portfolio's exposure to carbon intensive companies.
 Calculating a portfolio's WACI is achieved by calculating the carbon intensity (scope 1 and 2 emissions / \$M Revenue) for each portfolio company and calculating the weighted average by portfolio weight.
 Network for Greening the Financial System (NGFS) An international network of central banks and financial supervisors that are working to promote sustainable finance.
 The NGFS have developed a set of climate scenarios tailored to financial sector companies.